 Being honest can be quite difficult for some people, especially when you’re confronted with your child that asks questions about everything.
-They should know this information and what their body is going through, because it can be stressful and very scary if they aren’t aware of what the process is.
+How to be transparent to kids?

 1. They Will Be Able To Make A Choice

 Giving my child the ability to make their own choices because they come to me with questions and look for understanding, it’s very reassuring for their future.

 By being transparent to your kids, you’re allowing them to retain the necessary information they need to have to be able to make the right choice.
 They will be able to decide more and more for themselves which shows strong character and confidence.
 Plus this will form a strong base for positive mental health as well.

 Related: If Happiness Is A Choice Why Are So Many People Miserable?

 2. Building The Trust